 The 2019 Ridgecrest earthquake sequence began in earnest on July 4 2019 at 10:33 am local time, when an M6.4 (per USGS) earthquake occurred near Indian Wells Valley, south of China Lake and west of Searles Valley, California (Figure 1).
 This M6.4 event occurred on a left-lateral NE-trending fault (roughly parallel with the Garlock fault to the south, within the Little Lake fault zone at a hypocentral depth of 11.7 km.
-The NE-trending structure is a cross fault because it extends between longer NW-trending features, which are more prevalent in the region.
-Like the Garlock, the cross fault slip was left-lateral, causing crustal movement to be away from, and therefore decompressing, the eventual mainshock epicentral portion of the NW-trending fault structure that intersects the cross fault (Hudnut et al., 1989), as shown in Figure 1.
+The NE-trending structure is termed a cross-fault because it extends between longer NW-trending features, which are more prevalent in the region.
+Like the Garlock, the cross-fault slip was left-lateral, causing crustal movement to be away from, and therefore decompressing, the eventual mainshock epicentral portion of the NW-trending fault structure that intersects the cross-fault, as shown in Figure 1.
+Similarities are noted between "cross-fault triggering" aspects of this earthquake sequence and the Elmore Ranch - Superstition Hills earthquake sequence of 1987 (e.g., Hanks and Allen, 1989; Hudnut et al., 1989), for which that mechanism was originally hypothesized.